vmarinescu/lambda-blueprint/README.md

 Runs all e2e-tests {test-files with `e2e`-suffix}   in the project.

 **Tip:**
-To run `*-tests` for a specific domain, simply switch into its module and run the same test-scripts there.
+To run `test:*` for any specific domain, simply switch into its module and run all the same test-scripts there.

 ---